thzandvl/xbox-shipping/ABAPSDKSetup.md

-# Cosnume SAP Events using SAP SDK
+# Consume SAP Events using the ABAP SDK for Azure

 In this section we'll use the ABAP SDK for Azure to send SAP Events towards a Azure Service bus.
-Ub our example we want to send messages upon the `create`, `change` or `delete` event of a SAP Delivery.
+In our example we want to send messages upon the `create`, `change` or `delete` event of a SAP Delivery.
 More information on the `ABAP SDK for Azure` can be found at [microsoft/ABAP-SDK-for-Azure](https://github.com/Microsoft/ABAP-SDK-for-Azure).

 ## Prerequisites